 Donnie: Okay.
 But you're not listening to me.
 There are other things that need to be taken into account here, like the whole spectrum of human emotion.
 You can't just lump everything into these two categories and then just deny everything else.

 Layla from Sky High, asked to demonstrate her powers, claims that the hero/sidekick dichotomy is a false one, but is cut off by Boomer declaring her a sidekick.

 Anakin: If you’re not with me, then you’re my enemy!

 Obi-Wan: Only a Sith deals in absolutes.

 A lot of people then pointed out that Obi-Wan's above statement... is itself very absolute.
 The usually level-headed Obi-Wan is inexplicably claiming that anyone who deals with an absolute view on anything must be a Sith.
 Besides being idiotic, it also is ironic when you consider that everything the Jedi Order does is absolute.
-The rules against marriage, attachment, etc. are all iron-clad, one-size-fits-all rules, that one can be expelled from the Order for not toeing the line on.
-In essence, he's calling himself a Sith.
+The rules against marriage, attachment, etc. are all iron-clad, one-size-fits-all rules, that one can be expelled from the Order for not toeing the line on (though they don't claim that being kicked out of the Order would make someone automatically their enemy and, in Episode II, they still hold great respect for Dooku as a former Jedi until he reveals he's become a Sith).
+Still, in essence, he's calling himself a Sith.
 Wasn't thatthe point?

 There's a standard joke about someone moving to Northern Ireland and being asked by the locals if they're Protestant or Catholic: when they explain that they are in fact atheist/Buddhist/Muslim/other, the locals respond "Yes, but are you a Protestant or a Catholic atheist/Buddhist/Muslim/other?"